-- 6. The location of every first aid box; fire extinguisher and emergency exit is to be clearly indicated by means of a sign. - 7.
-When using, an explosive power tool the appropriate signage shall be erected, warning people of its use. - 8.
+- 7. When using, an explosive power tool the appropriate signage shall be erected, warning people of its use. - 8.
 Contractors shall provide signage where work is conducted and where unauthorised entry is prohibited and/or where alerting and cautioning passers-by to be aware of potential dangers. - 9.
 The meanings of the appropriate symbolic signage must be discussed during induction training and toolbox talks. - 10.
 Where possible, within workshops, work areas and established premises, the appropriate sign indicating the meaning of symbolic safety signs must be displayed.

-3.29 TOOLS AND EQUIPMENT
+3.28 TOOLS AND EQUIPMENT

 - 1. Contractors shall ensure that all tools and equipment are identified, safe to be used and is maintained in a good condition. - 2.
 Contractors shall ensure that all tools and equipment are listed on an inventory list, be regularly inspected at least monthly or as required by legislation and risk assessments.
 The equipment should be numbered or tagged so that it can be properly monitored and inspected. - 3.
 Where applicable, tools and equipment must have the necessary approved test or calibration documentation prior to being brought onto the project and the records shall form part of the OHS plan.
 Maintenance calibration shall be undertaken in terms of the manufacturer's requirements. - 4.
 All fuel driven equipment must be properly maintained in accordance with the manufacturer's recommendations and legal requirements. - 5.
 Eskom reserves the right to inspect tools or items of equipment brought to site by contractors for use on this project. - 6.
-Should Eskom personnel find any item that is inadequate, faulty, unsafe or in any other way unsuitable for the safe and satisfactory execution of the work for which it is intended, the Eskom personnel shall advise the contractor in writing and the contractor shall forthwith remove the item from site and replace it with a safe and adequate substitute.

-Note: In such cases, the contractor shall not be entitled to extra payments or extensions of time in respect of delay caused by Eskom's instructions.

-- 7. Where defective tools and equipment's are identified, such tools and equipment shall be removed out of site immediately, locked away to prevent further use until such time as the tool or piece of equipment has been repaired. - 8.
+Should Eskom personnel find any item that is inadequate, faulty, unsafe or in any other way unsuitable for the safe and satisfactory execution of the work for which it is intended, the Eskom personnel shall advise the contractor in writing and the contractor shall forthwith remove the item from site and replace it with a safe and adequate substitute. - Note: In such cases, the contractor shall not be entitled to extra payments or extensions of time in respect of delay caused by Eskom's instructions. - 7.
+Where defective tools and equipment's are identified, such tools and equipment shall be removed out of site immediately, locked away to prevent further use until such time as the tool or piece of equipment has been repaired. - 8.
 Contractors shall ensure that the appropriate records are kept for all tools and equipment used on the project.
 Such tools and equipment's shall be subjected to regular inspections.

-3.29.1 Hand tools
+3.28.1 Hand tools

-- 1. All hand tools (hammers, chisels, spanners, etc.) must be recorded on a register and inspected by the construction supervisor on a monthly basis as well as by users prior to use. - Under no circumstance will the contractors be allowed to use their equipment's with mushroom heads, to be removed at the end or beginning of shift prior to use.
+- 1. All hand tools (hammers, chisels, spanners, etc.) must be recorded on a register and inspected by the construction supervisor on a monthly basis as well as by users prior to use. - 2.
+Under no circumstance will the contractors be allowed to use their equipment's with mushroom heads, to be removed at the end or beginning of shift prior to use.